lingui/js-lingui/website/docs/ref/swc-plugin.md

 If you're using SWC in your project, you can opt for the `@lingui/swc-plugin`.
 This plugin, designed for SWC, is a Rust version of [LinguiJS Macro](/docs/ref/macro.md).

+## SWC Compatibility

+SWC Plugin support is still experimental.
+Semver backwards compatibility between different `@swc/core` versions is not guaranteed.

+Therefore, you need to select an appropriate version of the `@lingui/swc-plugin` to match compatible `@swc/core` version.

+For more information on compatibility, please refer to the [Compatibility section](https://github.com/lingui/swc-plugin#compatibility).

 ## Installation

 Install `@lingui/swc-plugin` as a development dependency: